xaralis/django-static-sitemaps/README.rst

 ``STATICSITEMAPS_REFRESH_AFTER``
     How often (in minutes) should the celery task be run.
 Defaults to 60 minutes.

+``STATICSITEMAPS_MOCK_SITE``
+    True|False setting if you want to mock the Django sites framework.
+Useful if you want to use package without enabling django.contrib.sites.
+Defaults to False.

+``STATICSITEMAPS_MOCK_SITE_NAME``
+    URL of the site your mocking.
+This is what will show up in your sitemap as the URL.
+For example: 'www.yoursite.com'.
+Defaults to None.

+``STATICSITEMAPS_MOCK_SITE_PROTOCOL``
+    Protocol to use when mocking above site name.
+Defaults to 'http'.

 Using a custom template
 -----------------------